sysfatal/sysfatal.github.io/vlc.md

 and the flow will be redirected to the corresponding function code (located in the library's text pages).

-We can debug the loader and see the lookups:
+We can debug the dynamic linker and see the lookups:

 ```
 # LD_DEBUG=bindings,symbols ./vlc